 Disqualification: Offer of any sort of persuasion on solicitation is strictly prohibited, and a similar attempt will result in disqualifying the supplier without any further evaluation.

 SARPV reserves the right to accept or reject any Quotation to cancel the procurement process and reject all Quotations at any time prior to the award of the contract without thereby incurring any liability to the affected Service Provider/s or any obligation to inform the affected Service Provider/s of the ground for SARPV's action.
+Any direct or indirect relation between bidder and SARPV or associated will considered dis-qualification as a potential bidder.

 Price and offer validity: Prices for this offer should be valid for a period of 16 months from the date of Agreement Signing.
-The prices must be inclusive of VAT, TAX and all other relevant costs.
+The prices must be inclusive of VAT, TAX and all other relevant costs (Transportation, Loading-Unloading, etc.).
 Applicable VAT and Tax will be deducted at source as per Government rules.

 Opening of Quotations: At the indicated time and place, the opening of Quotations shall be carried out by SARPV Bids Opening Committee.
 SARPV reserves the right to conduct the opening of Quotations in public or not.